MacroConnections/hyde/_posts/2017-08-14-course-description.md

 ## Faculty
 Instructor: Cesar Hidalgo <chidalgo@mit.edu>
+César A. Hidalgo leads the Collective Learning group (formerly Macro Connections) and is an associate professor in the program in media arts and sciences at MIT.
+Hidalgo's research focuses on collective learning–the learning taking place in teams, organizations, and economies.
+With his group, he develops analytical tools and models to understanding how collective learning takes place, and also, they design tools to help improve the collective learning of organizations.

 TAs: Almaha Almalki, Jingxian Zhang, Kevin Hu, and Sanjay Guruprasad

 ## Course Description
 Meaning in data is only revealed to those who can bring it to life.
-With the continual rise in data availability and adoption, the need for sound training in visualization is increasingly important.
-How can be maximize clarity and precision without losing beauty?
-How we can take advantage of graphical perception in designing visualizations?
-How should we build in interaction?
+With the continual rise of data availability and adoption, the need for sound training in visualization is increasingly important.

-Applied Data Visualization is a course designed to give the conceptual and practical tools to build powerful data visualizations with modern web technologies.
-At the end of the course, we aim for students to feel comfortable turning hypotheses or datasets into visualizations.
+Applied Data Visualization is a course designed to equip students with the theoretical and practical tools needed to build effective and engaging data visualizations.
+By the end of the semester, we aim for students to feel comfortable designing and developing visual stories with data.

-The final deliverable is a publication-quality or release-quality visualization project.
-Students are expected to participate in discussions, productively give and receive feedback with peers, and be enthusiastic about learning.
+Students are expected to critically discuss weekly readings, give and receive peer feedback, and learn while doing.
+The final course deliverable is a publication- or release-quality visualization project.

 No experience with visualization or programming is necessary.
 Experience with front-end web development (HTML/CSS/JS), visualization and interface design, and software development processes would help.

 ## Syllabus